yasertirsen/software-quality-handbook/process.md

 Notes for next person:

-- I added this [source](https://www.multidots.com/importance-of-code-quality-and-coding-standard-in-software-development/), it has good info about advantages of coding standards which you can use.
+- Added this [source](https://www.multidots.com/importance-of-code-quality-and-coding-standard-in-software-development/), it has good info about advantages of coding standards which you can use.
 It is number 5 in the references.

 ## Code Reviews Notes